Carmel-by-the-Sea: 100 Years in the Making

 In town, there are plenty of adorable stores offering Christmas knacks, gifts, souvenirs, hardware, home furnishings, jewelry, apparel, and toys.
 A thriving art community is the star of Carmel as they have dozens of galleries including Thomas Kincade, Dr. Seuss, Richard MacDonald, and Wyland.

 Carmel-by-the-Sea’s scenery is so beautiful that you will be amazed!
-I have never seen such a huge variety of flowers anywhere that I have traveled.
-I was constantly taking photographs at nearly every house, inn, and local business.
-The frame of trees are equally as gorgeous in this very green city.
+I have never seen such a wide variety of flowers anywhere that I have traveled.
+I was continually taking photographs at nearly every house, inn, and local business.
+The frame of trees is equally as gorgeous in this very green city.
 The beach is only a few blocks away so you can easily visit a deli (such as the 5th Avenue Deli) and pick up your gourmet picnic lunch to take over to the beach and enjoy.
 Try the fantastic Curry Chicken Salad or their homemade Quiche.
-5th Avenue Deli also offers beer, wine, soup, and a well-stocked alad bar.
+5th Avenue Deli also offers beer, wine, soup, and a well-stocked salad bar.

 A Fabulous Breakfast

-Although breakfast was provided by the Hofsas House, my daughter, Taylor and I opted to visit Katy’s Place “a Carmel tradition“, a place I tried years ago and loved.
-We arrived to find a long wait at the door, but we weathered the wait (and rain) to sit at the bar.
+Breakfast was provided by the Hofsas House each morning, but one day, Tayor and I wanted to visit Katy’s Place.
+It is a Carmel tradition, and a place I ate at years ago and still had fond memories of it.
+We arrived to find a long wait at the door, but we patiently waited for a seat at the bar.

-Katy’s Place stays super busy but the staff is efficient at handling large crowds.
+Katy’s Place stays super busy, but the staff is efficient at handling large crowds.
 I could not keep from staring in amazement at the grace in which this operation runs; every item came out looking picture perfect.
-Taylor had the Katy’s Combo (pancakes with eggs and bacon) and I chose the Santa Fe Benedict, one of the 20 benedicts on the menu.
-We both loved every bite of out meals.
+Taylor had the Katy’s Combo (pancakes with eggs and bacon), and I chose the Santa Fe Benedict, one of the 20 benedicts on the menu.
+We both loved every bite of our meals.
 Katy’s is open for breakfast and lunch daily 7 AM to 2 PM.
 Heads up, the restaurant only takes cash.